cloudmesh-community/book/chapters/msg/graphql.md

 http://localhost:8000/graphql/ | python -m json.tool
 ```

-Variables can be defined in the *Query Variables* panel at left bottom
+In case you use GraphiQL, variables can be defined in the *Query
-of the *GraphiQL* client.
-It is defined as a JSON object and this is how
+Variables* panel at left bottom of the *GraphiQL* client.
+It is
-it looks like
+defined as a JSON object and this is how it looks like

 ```json
 {